Larry Campbell (musician): Biography

 Campbell toured regularly with Levon Helm, in addition to producing Helm's two Grammy-winning albums, Dirt Farmer and Electric Dirt, and acting as the musical director for Helm's Midnight Ramble concerts.

+On September 18, 2008, at the 7th Annual Americana Music Association Honors and Awards Show, Campbell was presented with The Award for Lifetime Achievement for an Instrumentalist.

 Campbell played banjo, fiddle, and pedal steel on The Black Crowes 2009 album Before the Frost...Until the Freeze.
 He also appears on the Outlaw Country band Whitey Morgan and the 78's recorded at Levon Helm's studio in December 2009 and January 2010, and Last Bird Home by Chris Castle, also recorded at Levon's studio in 2011.

 Campbell played guitar, pedal steel, banjo, slide, mandolin, and fiddle on Dan Brenner's 2011 album Little Dark Angel produced by ten-time Grammy winner Jay Newland.

+In 2012, Campbell won a Grammy award for the 2011 release Ramble at the Ryman.

-Campbell and his wife, Teresa, released a self-titled album on June 23, 2015, on Red House Records.
+Campbell and his wife, Teresa Williams, released a self-titled album on June 23, 2015, on Red House Records.

 In 2019, Campbell and his wife filled in for Little Feat guitarist Paul Barrere during the band's 50th Anniversary Tour.
 The duo played with the band for most of the tour, from October 7–24, with Scott Sharrard taking over for the tour's last two dates on October 26 and 27, 2019.
 The duo's stint with Little Feat came shortly before Barrere's death on October 26, 2019.

 Personal life

 Campbell is married to singer Teresa Williams.
-For several years, Campbell was musical director and bandleader for the Levon Helm Band during their Midnight Ramble concerts.
-On September 18, 2008, at the 7th Annual Americana Music Association Honors and Awards Show, Campbell was presented with The Award for Lifetime Achievement for an Instrumentalist.
+Williams and Campbell met in New York City while playing country music in the 1980s.
+They live in Woodstock, New York.

-On March 24, 2020, Campbell's wife, Teresa Williams, announced that he had been diagnosed with COVID-19 amidst the COVID-19 pandemic.
-Subsequent reports indicate he recovered from the illness.
+On March 24, 2020, Williams announced that Campbell had been diagnosed with COVID-19 amidst the COVID-19 pandemic.
+After a two-week illness, the couple released a performance of Rev. Gary Davis's "Let Us Get Together Right Down Here".